-This work shows how causal function of physical substrate and experiential content are inextricably connected.
-It offers an explanation to why and how an experiential state can have physical consequence (also see [77][78][79][80][70]).
-As part of the integrated semantics, r-self relates to r-objects as an agency with a motive and causal power.
-The reality of the semantics of an experience attributed to r-self is based on causal dependence of a state on precursor states and processing organized in modular hierarchy.
-So, does the representation of willfulness to act have a causal power?
-Naturally so, the representation of willfulness to act requires a group of agents to functionally connect to others in specific relational structure effecting a definite change to their states.
-Without such a representation, there cannot exist the same states in exactly the same context to have the same causal effect.
-In other words, a representation of semantics emerging from causal relations can not be separated from its causal function.
+This work shows how the causal function of a physical substrate and experiential content are inextricably connected.
+It offers an explanation of why and how an experiential state can have a physical consequence (also see[70][77][78][79][80]).
+As part of the integrated semantics, the r-self relates to r-objects as an agency with motive and causal power to effect change.
+The semantics of experience attributed to the r-self is a part of the causal correlation of a coherent state of a group of neurons resulting from processing organized in a modular hierarchy.
+So, does the represented semantics of willfulness to act have causal power?
+Naturally, yes, as it requires the group of neurons to functionally connect in a specific relational structure to effect a definite coherent state among the recipient neurons in order to correlate with the causal consequence of the function of willfulness to act, as we also observe in our thoughts.
+Without the causal correlation with willfulness to act, there cannot exist the specific coherence of states in exactly the same context to have the same causal effect.
+In other words, a representation of semantics emerging from causal relations cannot be separated from its causal function.
 Any statement to the contrary is in logical and natural contradiction to existential reality.
-Therefore, every semantic value represented in a system, conscious (relating to r-self) or otherwise, have causal function; some may even have a function to negate others.
+Therefore, every semantic value represented in a system, conscious (relating to the r-self) or otherwise, has causal function; some may even have a function to negate others.